-In April 2021, the compensation committee of our board of directors approved a new incentive plan, referred to herein as the "2021 Ventures Incentive Plan".
-The 2021 Ventures Incentive Plan was provided to executive officers and other key employees and is based on the performance of the Liberty Global Ventures Portfolio (the "Portfolio"), which is measured by assessing the fair value of the Portfolio over a three-year period that began on December 31, 2020 and ends on December 31, 2023.
+In April 2021, the compensation committee of our board of directors approved the "2021 Ventures Incentive Plan".
+The 2021 Ventures Incentive Plan was provided to executive officers and other key employees and is based on the performance of the Portfolio, which is measured by assessing the fair value of the Portfolio over a three-year period that began on December 31, 2020 and ends on December 31, 2023.
 An initial fair value assessment was performed for the Portfolio as of December 31, 2020 by an independent third-party valuation specialist.
 Payout will be denominated in cash and will be assessed at the end of the three-year period using eligible participants' initial contribution between 10% and 100% of their 2021 annual target equity value (which contributed amount is in lieu of their normal annual equity grant).
 The compensation committee has the discretion to settle the final payout amount in (i) cash or (ii) Liberty Global Class A and Class C ordinary shares based on the change in the Portfolio's value.
 Subject to forfeitures, 100% of each participant's payout will vest on March 31, 2024.
-In order to receive the payout, participants are required to remain employed through the vesting date.
+In order to receive the payout, participants are required to remain employed through the final vesting date.
 The 2021 Ventures Incentive Plan awards are liability classified due to the fact that the final payout under this plan will be denominated in cash and may be settled in a variable number of shares.
-At December 31, 2021, the estimated fair value of the final payout under the 2021 Ventures Incentive Plan was \$18.3 million.
+At December 31, 2022, the estimated fair value of the final payout under the 2021 Ventures Incentive Plan was \$16.1 million.